 Nevada was an early adopter of legalized commercial gaming, has become a leader in the global gaming industry, yet was behind many other states in establishing dedicated funding to address problem gambling.
 In 2005, Nevada introduced legislation to expand its approach to legalized gambling by investing in the development of problem gambling treatment and prevention systems.
 The legislation resulted in the creation of a Revolving Account for the Prevention and Treatment of Problem Gambling and an Advisory Committee on Problem Gambling (ACPG) to advise the Department of Health and Human Services (DHHS) in its administration of this account.
 Program funding was linked to the number of slot machines operating in the state, \$2 per slot machine per quarter, totaling an amount sufficient to build the infrastructure for a statewide gambling treatment system and the groundwork for a problem gambling prevention and workforce development system.
-Over one decade has passed since problem gambling service funding was established and over that time services for problem gamblers have evolved and now support six problem gambling treatment centers, a prevention grant, a public awareness grant, a gambling treatment court, two workforce development grants, a research grant program, and a strong gambling treatment evaluation system.
-While the problem gambling service system (PGS) has developed over the years funding for that system has not been stable beginning at \$1,700,000 in 2008, hitting a low of \$720,637 in 2012, rebounding to approximately \$2,000,000 in 2020, then reduced in reaction to a state budget crisis to \$1,167,087 for state fiscal year 2021.
+Over one decade has passed since problem gambling service funding was established and over that time services for problem gamblers have evolved and now support seven problem gambling treatment centers, a prevention grant, a workforce development grant, and a strong gambling treatment evaluation system.
+While the problem gambling service system (PGS) has developed over the years, along with gambling treatment demand, funding for that system has decreased from \$1,700,000 in 2008 to approximately \$1,300,000 for state fiscal years 2020 and 2021.2